Employee Benefits in Ghana: What Accra Companies Need to Know to Win the Talent War

 Digital Delivery in Accra

 Digital benefits delivery — through mobile apps and digital wallets — works well in Accra's smartphone-penetrated urban market.
 Mobile money integration (MTN MoMo) is important for employees who prefer mobile-first transactions.
 RibiRewards' Ghanaian benefit delivery is built around digital-first with local vendor partnerships in Greater Accra and Kumasi.
+For more on this, see our piece on What Gen Z African Employees Actually Want From Their Benefits Package.

 The Diaspora Return Opportunity